-This BLOG On Appraisal Issues During Home Buying and Mortgage Process Was UPDATED And PUBLISHED On September 26th, 2020
+This Article Is About Appraisal Issues During Home Buying and Mortgage Process

 The word “appraisal” can be an ugly word when things don’t go right.
 All lenders require a home appraisal on borrowers purchasing and/or refinancing a home.
 The home appraisal is the report lenders rely on as the collateral on the mortgage.

 - The appraisal determines the value of a property

 - A lender requires appraisals so they know how much the asset is worth what they are lending on

 - Gustan Cho Associates are experts in appraisal for each mortgage product